-A \$1.00 decrease in the assumed initial public offering price of \$15.00 per share would decrease the pro forma as adjusted net tangible book value by approximately \$5.6 million, the pro forma as adjusted net tangible book value per share after this offering by \$0.20 per share and the dilution per share to new investors in this offering by \$0.80 per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-A \$1.00 increase in the assumed initial public offering price of \$15.00 per share would increase the pro forma as adjusted net tangible book value by approximately \$5.6 million, the pro forma as adjusted net tangible book value per share after this offering by \$0.21 per share and the dilution per share to new investors in this offering by \$0.79 per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the same and after deducting the estimated underwriting by \$0.79 per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 decrease in the assumed initial public offering price of \$10.00 per share would decrease the pro forma as adjusted net tangible book value by approximately \$4.7 million, the pro forma as adjusted net tangible book value per share after this offering by \$0.19 per share and the dilution per share to new investors in this offering by \$0.81 per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase in the assumed initial public offering price of \$10.00 per share would increase the pro forma as adjusted net tangible book value by approximately \$4.7 million, the pro forma as adjusted net tangible book value per share after this offering by \$0.19 per share and the dilution per share to new investors in this offering by \$0.81 per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-If the underwriters exercise their over-allotment option in full, the pro forma as adjusted net tangible book value per share after this offering would be \$4.34 per share, the increase in the pro forma net tangible book value per share to existing stockholders would be \$2.42 per share and the dilution to new investors purchasing shares in this offering would be \$10.66 per share.
+If the underwriters exercise their over-allotment option in full, the pro forma as adjusted net tangible book value per share after this offering would be \$2.98 per share, the increase in the pro forma net tangible book value per share to existing stockholders would be \$1.20 per share and the dilution to new investors purchasing shares in this offering would be \$7.02 per share.